Emergency Services

 Did you know the Regional District of Nanaimo (RDN) provides emergency management services to its seven electoral areas and the District of Lantzville?
 The RDN Emergency Services (ES) team oversees the preparation, mitigation, response and recovery for emergencies, the FireSmart program and community safety grants.
 The RDN also participates in Emergency Management Oceanside, in collaboration with the City of Parksville and the Town of Qualicum Beach for emergency programs and initiatives.
 We work to build relationships and collaborations with local authorities, First Nations, provincial agencies and partners.

-If the Emergency Alert System is activated
+If the RDN Emergency Alert system is activated

 RDN Emergency Services will outline the nature of the emergency and how to obtain additional priority information and supports for public safety.
 This can include instructions to: